et0and/txtrnz/README.md

 MIT License

 ## Acknowledgements

+This was my first major foray into using BeautifulSoup and web scraping in general.
+My knowledge of Python is limited, so I hope to continue improving this project over time.

 I would like thank RNZ for all of their work towards independent journalism and media here in Aotearoa, as well as allowing me to be able to scrape their site freely without limiting or blocking my connections!